Robust Trust: Binary State

 \begin{proposition}[Change in Alignment] When $\al\geq1/2$, $\muu(\al)$ is strictly and continuously decreasing in $\al$ and $\muo(\al)$ is strictly and continuously increasing in $\al$.
 At $\al=1/2$, $[\muu,\muo]=[\mu_0,\mu_0]$.
 At $\al=1$, $[\muu,\muo]=[0,1]$. \end{proposition} \begin{proof} See Appendix \ref{app:proof-binary-state-change}. \end{proof}

-\autoref{prop:trust-change} shows that the trust region gradually and monotonically expands from the prior (at $\al\leq 1/2$) to the entire belief simplex.
+\autoref{prop:trust-change} shows that the trust region gradually and monotonically expands from the prior belief, at $\al\leq 1/2$, to the entire belief simplex.
 For any $\al<1$, the trust region excludes the most extreme beliefs.
-Intuitively, the probability of the aligned adviser holding such extreme beliefs is small, while the probability that such beliefs are reported by the misaligned adviser (were they included in the trust region) is relatively large.
-This is why extreme beliefs are included in the trust region only once the probability of alignment is high.
+Intuitively, the aligned adviser is unlikely to hold such extreme beliefs, whereas the misaligned adviser would be relatively likely to report them if they were included in the trust region.

 Second, we show that the trust region tends to include beliefs at which the decision problem of the agent is less ``information-sensitive.''
 In other words, the agent will avoid expanding the trust region to beliefs where small changes in information lead to large changes in the optimal action.
-We formalize this notion via the indirect utility function $U(\mu)$, noting that its curvature captures how sensitive the optimal action is to the agent's information.
+We formalize this notion via the indirect utility function $U(\mu)$, noting that its curvature reflects the sensitivity of the agent's optimal private strategy to her interim beliefs.

 \begin{definition}[Information Sensitivity] We say that the indirect utility function $U_1(\mu)$ is \textit{less information-sensitive at higher beliefs} than the indirect utility function $U_2(\mu)$ if